caincian/caincian/README.md

 - 👋 Hi, I’m @caincian
-- 👀 I’m interested in reading and bike riding
+- 👀 I’m interested in reading and computer
 - 🌱 I’m currently learning Python,C++,maths and science
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...